Body Of Missing Park Ranger Recovered Day After Kayak Flips In PA Creek: Officials

 Tyler State Park remains closed and will reopen on Tuesday, May 27, officials said.

+Records show Campbell has ties to Skillman, Gladstone, and Highland Park, NJ, as well as Havertown, PA.

-Ryan Chudd, who identified as a close friend of Campbell's, said in a Faceook post that he leaves behind a wife and two children ages 5 and 9.
+Ryan Chudd, who identified as a close friend of Campbell's, said in a Facebook post that he leaves behind a wife and two children ages 5 and 9.

 "Alec worked as a Park Resource Ranger at Tyler.
 He also enjoyed disc golf.
 During the pandemic, Alec and I played many courses together, including Tyler.
 He was a tremendous outdoorsman, smart, clever, kind, and radiant," Chudd writes.
 "He'd be bummed that the park was closed this weekend while they search for him.
 So please, enjoy the outdoors where you can with your friends and family."